-Google was granted a patent this week on offering recommendations or suggestions for places to go for members of social groups.
+This week, Google was granted a patent on offering recommendations or suggestions for places to go for members of social groups.

-A social group, such as a meetup group that may get together for social events, may use the internet to communicate and interact, and look to for recommendations on where to go next.
-The patent from Google looks like it might be useful in providing a framework for such a group to make it easier for them to meet at locations and check in at those places and tag one another in photos to associate them with locations that they may travel to.
+A social group, such as a meetup group that may get together for social events, may use the internet to communicate and interact and look for recommendations on where to go next.
+The patent from Google looks like it might be useful in providing a framework for such a group to make it easier for them to meet at locations and check in at those places and tag one another in photos to associate them with locations they may travel to.

 The patent that describes this recommendation system for a social group goes under the name:

 Social where next suggestion